BlueWallet Review: Bitcoin-Only Wallet

 Advantages of BlueWallet

-The wallet supports more than 20 languages and 30 currencies, which enables you to conduct transactions in your native language and currency.
+The wallet supports more than 30 languages and 30 currencies, which enables you to conduct transactions in your native language and currency.
 It has hardware and mobile wallet compatibility.
-It can sync with most wallet types, including Electrum and Bread (BRD), which will appear in the “Wallets” tab as soon as you import them.
+It is possible to sync with most wallet types, including Electrum and Bread (BRD), which will appear in the “Wallets” tab as soon as you import them.
 You can connect to hardware wallets via a watch-only wallet.
 You cannot carry out transactions, but only receive bitcoin and check out the balance.
 It works with Trezor hardware wallet, Coldcard and Ledger Wallet as well.

 To preserve your privacy, you can buy and sell bitcoin without KYC with BlueWallet.
 The wallet has integrated HodlHodl, a peer-to-peer bitcoin exchange.
 To use this feature, you need to create a HodlHodl account and use the Local Trader feature in your wallet.